How Many Bicycle Deaths Per Year In U.S.? (2025)

 Contact ConsumerShield to Learn More

-Understanding how many bicycle deaths per year occur on U.S. roads can give you insight into how to be a safer rider and help you to avoid bicycle accidents.
+Understanding how many bicycle deaths occur per year on U.S. roads can give you insight into how to be a safer rider and help you avoid bicycle accidents.
 However, an average of roughly 1,000 bike deaths per year means that even the most cautious rider can get killed by careless drivers.
 When this happens, the victim’s family has legal rights.

 ConsumerShield can help you connect with a lawyer to guide you through this difficult time.
 Contact us for a free case evaluation.